 The Nexus 5X is more than just a normal-sized phone at a smaller price, though.
-Its 12.3MP camera is able to capture quality low-light photos, and the specs are just fast enough for most people.
+Its 12.3MP camera is able to capture low-light photos, and the specs are still fast enough for the average user.

 Its reversible USB Type-C port provides quicker charging, its fingerprint sensor is yet another way to effortless unlock your phone and swipe to pull down your notification panel.
-And possibly best of all, it's pre-loaded with Android Marshmallow.
-Better yet, runs Google's Android Nougat update right now in beta if you download Android Nougat.
+And possibly best of all, it's pre-loaded with Android Marshmallow, but you can download Android Nougat right now to ensure you're fully up to date.